apache/openwhisk/docs/actions.md

   }
 ```

+Find out more about parameters in the [Working with parameters](./parameters.md) section.

 ### Packaging PHP actions in zip files

 You can package a PHP action along with other files and dependent packages in a zip file.